agriffis/arongriffis.com/site/_posts/2017-02-16-openedx-ficus-libvirt.md

 ---
-title: Running the Open edX devstack on KVM
+title: Open edX devstack on KVM (Ficus edition)
-excerpt: How to tweak devstack to run on KVM instead of Virtualbox
+excerpt: How to tweak the Open edX Ficus devstack to run on KVM instead of Virtualbox
 author: Aron
-last_modified_at: 2017-02-16
-tags: [edx, devstack, vagrant, libvirt, kvm]
+tags: [edx, devstack, ficus, vagrant, libvirt, kvm]
 layout: article
 ---